MaterializeInc/materialize/doc/developer/design/20220314_linearized_reads.md

 # Supporting linearizable reads

+Note on terminology: `materialized` strives to always offer _serializability_.
+We usually refer to this as **consistency**.
+When we use _linearizability_ or _linearizable_ in this document, we are referring to those terms in service of what is called _strict serializability_, which is is effectively _serializability_ + _linearizability_.
+Because we consider _serializability_ important by default, we refer to the new concept we are introducing to `materialized`:
+_linearizability_.

+See [this jepsen map on consistency](https://jepsen.io/consistency) for more details about how these terms are used.

+Also, a previous version of this document included a design that has since been [broken out](https://github.com/MaterializeInc/materialize/pull/11302).

 ## Summary

 Materialize has "real time" sources whose updates are timestamped with a `materialized` local timestamp, used for queries and interaction with other data.